-Byers et al. [14] proposed to access multiple servers in parallel using erasure codes [15] [16].
+In [14], Byers et al. proposed to access multiple servers in parallel using erasure codes [15] [16].
 They proposed a parallel access scheme for open-loop multicast/broadcast distributions.
-Using erasure codes, servers take the original document, consisting on k packets, and generate h parity packets with the property that any k out of the k + h data plus parity packets can be used to reconstruct the original k packets.
+Using erasure codes, servers take the original document, consisting on k packets, and generate hparity packets with the property that a parity packet can reconstruct any other original packet.
 Servers generate different sets of parity packets and cyclically transmit parities and originals.
-Clients can recover the whole document as soon as they receive k different packets, regardless of the which server the packets came from [14].
+Clients can recover the whole document as soon as they receive enough packets, regardless of the which server the packets came from [14].
 To efficiently encode large documents with small encoding/decoding delays, special erasure codes, such as Tornado Codes[16], must be used.
-Using Tornado codes, an open-loop parallel-access scheme can be scaled to a large number of clients and servers.
-However, this approach requires the servers to encode all their documents and the clients to install decoders to reconstruct the encoded documents.
+Using Tornado codes, an open-loop parallelaccess scheme can be scaled to a large number of clients and servers.
+However, this approach requires servers to encode all their documents and clients must install decoders to reconstruct the encoded documents.
 In addition some problems still remain unresolved, e.g., how to stop the servers, or congestion control.

 In the current Internet, most of the communications are performed via unicast between the clients and the servers.
-Clients and servers use close-loop communications, exchanging feedback messages at the transport-level (TCP) to implement reliability and congestion control.
-Thus, we propose to implement a parallel access scheme where clients and servers connect via unicast using TCP.
-A dynamic parallel-access uses applicationlevel negotiations to dynamically request different pieces of a document from the mirror servers.
-Using the standard TCP and HTTP protocols, a dynamic parallel-access achieves very good speedups, without requiring to re-encode any document on the server.
-Our dynamic parallel-access implementation can be easily included in Web browsers without any modification of the mirror servers and no additional buffer requirements at the clients (since current Web browsers already support support opening multiple parallel connections to the same server).
+In addition clients and servers have close-loop communications, exchanging feedback messages at the networklevel to implement reliability and congestion control, i.e. TCP.
+Thus, we propose to implement a parallel access scheme in an scenario where clients and servers connect via unicast using TCP.
+A dynamic parallel-access uses application-level negotiations to dynamically request different document pieces among the mirror servers.
+Using the standard TCP and HTTP protocols, a dynamic parallelaccess achieves very good speedups, without requiring to re-encode all documents in a server or to use proprietary erasure codes.
+Our dynamic parallel-access implementation can be easily included in Web browsers without any modification of the mirror servers.
 It can also be included in cache sharing protocols [17] [18] to speedup the download of popular documents and balance the load among neighbor caches with a document copy.